Fired Google memo writer draws scorn, cheers and a job offer

 Some argued that although they may not agree with Damore, the company had gone too far in firing him.

-"He's walking dangerously between who he is personally and who he is professionally," Ledbetter said in an interview.
+"The memo was pure drek but this isn't the proper response," Jeet Heer, an editor at the New Republic, wrote on Twitter.
+"Firing people for their ideas should be opposed."

-Others raised concerns that Damore would discriminate against his female colleagues in peer review.
+Elizabeth Spiers, a journalist, replied that it was about more than free speech.
+The problem, she wrote, was that "he'll discriminate against his female colleagues in peer review."

-Damore wrote in an email to Reuters on Monday that he was fired for "perpetuating gender stereotypes."
+Damore wrote in an email to Reuters he was fired for "perpetuating gender stereotypes."
 His memo had said that he sought the opposite.

 "I'm also not saying that we should restrict people to certain gender roles," Damore wrote in his memo.
 "I'm advocating for quite the opposite: treat people as individuals, not as just another member of their group (tribalism)."